 Seville is a city that offers a wide variety of activities and attractions.
 Here are the top 10 things to do in Seville that you don't want to miss.

 For a full list of things to do in Seville that you can’t miss, read our guide on what do and see in Seville.

-Looking for activities and tours in Seville?
-Here are the most popular ones
+Looking for the best activities and tours in Seville?
+Here are the most popular ones:

 The Andalucian capital city is known for its lively and festive spirit, and there are several fiestas and festivals that attract visitors to Seville.